CoIT-WGU/D084-Lab-Resources/Instructions/Labs/09 - Implement Directory Synchronization.md

    Start-ADSyncSyncCycle -PolicyType Delta
    ```

-1. From the lab virtual machine, in Microsoft Edge, refresh the **Users - All users** blade of the AdatumSync Azure AD tenant.
+1. From your personal computer, in Microsoft Edge, refresh the **Users - All users** blade of the AdatumSync Azure AD tenant.

 1. From the **Users - All users** blade, display the **aduser1 - Profile** blade.
 Note that the **Department** attribute is now set to **Sales**.

     > **Note**: You might need to wait for another minute and refresh the page again if the **Department** attribute remains not set.

 > **Result**: After you completed this exercise, you have configured Active Directory in preparation for directory synchronization, installed Azure AD Connect, and verified directory synchronization.